 These extraterritorial obligations of State parties have been well articulated by the CESCR Committee in general comments.
-Consideration of these issues in CRC reporting and monitoring frameworks would draw governments' attention to their obligations with respect to the actions of their citizens and legal entities that are involved in orphanage tourism and funding which contribute directly to the violation of children's rights in those receiving countries and undermine the efforts of national authorities in to implement fully their obligations under the CRC.
-It would also ensure that the Committee is able to encourage and review governments' efforts to curtail these practices through legislative, regulatory and policy means.
+Onsideration of these issues in CRC reporting and monitoring frameworks would draw States' attention to their obligations with respect to the actions of their citizens, residents and legal entities that are involved in orphanage tourism, volunteering and funding which contribute directly to the violation of children's rights in those receiving countries and undermine efforts by the national authorities in those countries to implement fully their obligations under the CRC.
+It would also ensure that the Committee is able to encourage and review these countries' efforts to curtail these practices through appropriate legislative, regulatory and policy means.
 This could ensure progress could be made in removing one of the most significant barriers to deinstitutionalisation, the propping up of the institutional care system by foreign actors.